-Colour field painting was a style that developed alongside bstract xpressionism in the 1940s and 1950s.
-It out of an interest in early 20th century European Modernism and is characterized by large fields of flat colour painted onto a support such as canvas or wood.
+Colour field painting was a style that developed alongside Abstract Expressionism in the 1940s and 1950s.
+It developed out of an interest in early 20th century European Modernism and is characterized by large fields of flat colour painted onto a support such as canvas or wood.
 Generally speaking, the artists were focused on the relation of colours to each other, and emphasize composition and process.
 Annette Cox identifies Clyfford Still as the first American artist to begin working with this style, when he abandoned all direct references to Surrealism in his work in the mid to late 1940s.
 His paintings were “…large, totally abstract, and dominated by broad expanses of colour.”
 The work that Still created had a direct influence on the art of Barnett Newman and Mark Rothko in the late 1940s.
-All three artists worked on very large canvases and by the 1950s, the colour-field painters were wall-sized canvases.
+All three artists worked on very large canvases and by the 1950s, the colour-field painters were painting on wall-sized canvases.

-his style spread to Canada, and in the work of artists such as Jack Bush.
+This style spread to Canada by the late 1950s, and was discernable in the work of artists such as Jack Bush and Jock Macdonald.
 Despite the aesthetic similarity of this type work to that of Mikuska, he is still hesitant to say that his work was informed by the colour field painting that was being practiced by these artists.
-However, when his work is compared to that of Rothko or Still, there are similar – the large areas of pure colour contrasted with darker tones of a similar hue for example.
+However, when his work is compared to that of Rothko or Still, there are similarities – the large areas of pure colour contrasted with darker tones of a similar hue for example.
 In his ink graphic works on paper, the soft and hazy delineation of forms is reminiscent of Rothko’s large canvases, such as his untitled painting created in 1968.
 His transparent colours resemble Rothko’s work, which was made up of “…warmly hued and softly modulated rectangles centered on the canvas and [floating] on an indeterminate ground.”

-It is important to note that while his work is in ways comparable to that of the colour field painters, there are several distinct differences One of the primary features of colour-field paintings was their large scale.
-While the paintings of Rothko and Still often spanned entire walls, Mikuska’s images are comparatively small. any of images contain figural elements, or echoes of something present in the composition that could be considered figural.
+It is important to note that while his work is in some ways comparable to that of the colour field painters, there are several distinct differences as well.
+One of the primary features of colour-field paintings was their large scale.
+While the paintings of Rothko and Still often spanned entire walls, Mikuska’s images are comparatively small.
+As in the work of Robert Motherwell, but unlike the colour-field painters, many of Mikuska’s images contain figural elements, or echoes of something present in the composition that could be considered figural.
 For example, in Mikuska’s ink graphic Cavity there is a clear differentiation between figure and ground, he separates each colour or tonality with a relatively defined shape, and the composition of the painting is fairly complex.
 Rothko’s paintings are relatively simple in comparison.
 The palette in his artwork is much more simplified – he uses three tones that are in the same colour family – and he employs a simple rectangular form to define the different areas of colour.